veritanium/stepmania-step-recorder/README.md

 The app is written in vanilla Javascript and uses tailwind css with the idea of making a true single page application that can be statically hosted.

+This projects is starting as a very basic proof-of-concept and will be refactored as architectural components are solidified.
+The end goal is to have a single file application.
+It is for this reason more complex frameworks like Vue or React are not being utilized and the code is in one file and in modern vanilla JavaScript

 ## Development

 Start with